vsivsi/meteor-job/README.md

 Update the progress of a running job.
 May be called before a new job is saved. `completed` must be a number `>= 0` and `total` must be a number `> 0` with `total >= completed`.

 `options:`

 * `echo`: Echo this progress update to the console using `console.log()`.

 `callback(error, result)` -- Result is true if progress update was successful.
-When running as `Meteor.isServer` with fibers, for a saved object the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, for a saved object the callback may be omitted, and then errors will throw and the return value is the result.
 If called on an unsaved object, the result is `job` and can be chained.

 ```js
 job.progress(